-- You'll complete a minimum of 78 credits in the law school and a minimum of 33 credits in the M.S. program.
+- You'll complete a minimum of 78 credits in the law school and a minimum of 33 credits in the M.S. in Negotiations and Conflict program.

 - You'll begin master’s program work during the summer preceding enrollment in the law school or during the summer after finishing the first year of law school, but you can't take courses within the master’s program during the fall and spring semesters of the first year of law school.

 - Apply to and meet the admission standards of both the School of Law and the Master of Science in Negotiations and Conflict Management program separately:

 - You can apply to the dual-degree program after having enrolled in either the J.D. or the M.S. program; however, to obtain the full benefit of credit sharing, negotiations and conflict management students should enter the law school program no later than after the completion of 15 credits in the M.S. program.

 "The joint J.D./M.S. program is applicable to my future goals because there is so much more to being a lawyer than just standing in front of a judge or making objections.
 You have to be able to negotiate and manage conflicts in ways that are not straight lines or easy to predict.
 The Negotiations and Conflict Management program has helped me understand the different ways I can use various conflict resolution tools within law to hopefully be the best lawyer I can be in the future!"